Waffle House shooter faces new additional warrants, police say

 He was apprehended on Monday afternoon after law enforcement received a tip.
 Authorities said they followed Reinking onto a pathway in a wooded area, where an officer saw his face and confirmed his identity.

-Police said Reinking had a backpack with him at the time of his arrest, and in it was a loaded semi-automatic gun, .45-caliber ammunition, a flashlight and a holster.
+Police said Reinking had a backpack with him at the time of his arrest, and in it was a loaded semi-automatic weapon, ammunition, a flashlight and a holster.

 Fox News’ Travis Fedschun, Nicole Darrah and The Associated Press contributed to this report.